-- 3.4 The decisions that need to be taken concerning the NNDR form are similar in nature to those that are required in respect of the Council Tax Base and concern the values of the properties included on the non domestic rating list, an estimated collection rate and an adjustment for the potential outcome of those revaluation appeals which are currently within the system.
+- The decisions that need to be taken concerning the NNDR form are similar in nature to those that are required in respect of the Council Tax Base and concern the values of the properties included on the non domestic rating list, an estimated collection rate and an adjustment for the potential outcome of those revaluation appeals which are currently within the system.
 While there is a significantly element of volatility built into these arrangements in a situation where the estimates adopted turned out to be inappropriate then any changes in income will be adjusted as part of the process of managing the budget.
 The Government has also built a safety net into the system which should protect individual local authorities in a situation where significant volatility is experienced.
 Given the nature of the decisions and the timing of the return in relation to Council meetings it is recommended that the existing delegation to the Chief Financial Officer to complete the NNDR1 form on behalf of the Council should continue.
-In view of the fact that the figures which are incorporated into the NNDR process are now part of the Council's budget it would seem appropriate that they are reported to Members as part of the Council's Medium Term Financial Plan 2014/15 to 2016/17 which will be considered by Council at its meeting of 23rd February 2014.
+In view of the fact that the figures which are incorporated into the NNDR process are now part of the Council's budget it would seem appropriate that they are reported to Members as part of the Council's Medium Term Financial Plan 2016/17 to 2018/19 which will be considered by Council at its meeting of 15th February 2016.
 Arguably the key information contained within the NNDR1 form concerns the issue of whether the Council is growing its commercial and industrial base and thus promoting local prosperity.
-Given the importance of the Growth Strategy to the Council this is an issue which will be considered by Elected Members on a regular basis. - 3.5 Finally, Council should note that in respect of 2015/16 this Council will be a member of a pooling arrangement of all of the authorities in Derbyshire in respect of National Non Domestic Rates.
+Given the importance of the Growth Strategy to the Council this is an issue which will be considered by Elected Members on a regular basis. - 3.5 Finally, Council should note that in respect of 2016/17 that this Council will continue to be a member of a pooling arrangement of all of the authorities in Derbyshire in respect of National Non Domestic Rates.
 A detailed report on this issue was taken to Council at its meeting of 27th October 2014.
-On the basis of existing information membership of the pool should result in significant benefits to both this Council and to Derbyshire County Council and the Fire and Rescue authority both of which provide services to our local residents.
+On the basis of existing information membership of the pool has secured significant benefits to both this Council and to Derbyshire County Council and the Fire and Rescue authority both of which provide services to our local residents in respect of the current financial year (2015/16) while the 2016/17 budget is assuming a continuation of this financial advantage which arises from membership of the Pool.